PierreSenellart/provsql/doc/TODO/safe-query-followups.md

   the implemented inversion-free path, see *Inversion-free `UCQ(OBDD)` extensions* in Tier 2.)
-Resolving the read-once question for these shapes requires either Monet-style intensional dDNNF construction (see the *Möbius / Monet* entry above) or proper handling of the full Dalvi & Suciu 2012 JACM dichotomy for UCQs (which subsumes self-joins implicitly via the lattice-of-valuations criterion).  *Deferred: both directions are larger projects than
+Resolving the read-once question for these shapes requires either Monet-style intensional dDNNF construction (see the rejected-alternative record in the *Möbius* entry above) or proper handling of the full Dalvi & Suciu 2012 JACM dichotomy for UCQs (which subsumes self-joins implicitly via the lattice-of-valuations criterion).  *Deferred: both directions are larger projects than